-- Taxpayer's financial year ends on 31 December - Taxpayer has two financial instruments, both disposed of in 2018 - ➤ Instrument A Treated as on capital account; cumulative gains (including those that were unrealised previously) have not been taxed - ➤ Instrument B Treated as on revenue account; cumulative losses (including those that were unrealised previously) have been allowed as a deduction - In 2021, CIT discovers that - ➤ Instrument A ought to be on revenue account - Instrument B ought to be on capital account - CIT to raise additional assessment for YA 2021 (i.e. YA of discovery) by 31 Dec 2023 - 6.34 As for the issuance of any amended assessment, a claim must be made by the taxpayer within the period of four years beginning immediately after the end of the YA of the basis period in which the financial instrument is disposed of.
+- Taxpayer's financial year ends on 31 December - Taxpayer has two financial instruments, both disposed of in 2018 - ➤ Instrument A Treated as on capital account; cumulative gains (including those that were unrealised previously) have not been taxed - ➤ Instrument B Treated as on revenue account; cumulative losses (including those that were unrealised previously) have been allowed as a deduction - In 2021, CIT discovers that - - ➤ Instrument A ought to be on revenue account - ➤ Instrument B ought to be on capital account - CIT to raise additional assessment for YA 2021 (i.e. YA of discovery) by 31 Dec 2023 - 6.35 As for the issuance of any amended assessment, where a claim is made by a taxpayer, the taxpayer must make the claim within the period of four years beginning immediately after the end of the YA of the basis period in which the financial instrument is disposed of.